 If your doctor believes you will be disabled for more than 6 months (or whatever time frame is mentioned in your LTD policy) and the insurance company has denied your initial claim, it’s worth your time to talk to an experienced disability attorney.
 An attorney can review the specifics of your situation and determine whether you qualify for long-term disability and what your expected benefit should be.

 Based on your situation, the disability attorney may also determine that you should be able to file a claim for Social Security Disability (if the disability will last more than 12 months).

-Contact now to discuss your LTD case or call us at 1.866.585.5098 today to see if you have a long-term disability case.
+Contact the experienced disability attorneys at Sullivan Law Office or call us at 1.866.585.5098 today to see if you have a long-term disability case.
 We handle disability cases in Louisville and Lexington, Kentucky and surrounding areas, including southern Indiana.